Guide to Oracle SQL (Buffalo State University Version)

-In chapter 2 I covered the CREATE DATABASE, CREATE TABLE, and DROP TABLEData Definition Languge (DDL) statements.
-In this chapter I will cover some additional DDL statements to work with tables, the most common database object.
+In chapter 2, I covered the CREATE DATABASE, CREATE TABLE, and DROP TABLEData Definition Languge (DDL) statements.
+In this chapter I will cover some additional DDL statements to work with tables, the most common database objects.

 Data Base Objects

 There are many other objects in a database which can be listed from the dba_objects table.
 In fact, a "real world" database may have hundreds of objects.

 When it comes to naming database objects there are certain rules and also corporate conventions.

 NOTE: You can override some of these rules by using double quotes (") arunf the object name.
 However, this is not recommended since you then have to remember to use double quotes when referencing that object.
 The above rules also apply to column names.